ResearchComputingServices/parallel-computing/_episodes/02-speedup-limitations.md

 Figure (C) shows a sequence using 4 cores.
 The answer is found on in the first cell.
 This is a speedup of *11/1 = 11* on 4 cores.

-This illustrates that for some kinds of problems, you will need to be careful what kind of sample input you use when determine how effective a parallel code is.
+This illustrates that for some kinds of problems, you will need to be careful what kind of sample input you use when determining how effective a parallel code is.